PerryAsleep/Fumen/StepManiaLibrary/docs/PerformedChart.md

 	- Paths with the fewest number of ambiguous steps are preferred.
 An ambiguous step is a step which could be performed with more than one equally valid choice.
 For example after a jump, stepping on a new arrow that is of equal distance between the two arrows that were jumped on.
 4. Stretch
 	- Paths with the least aggressive stretch are preferred.
 Wider stretch is considered more aggressive.
 See [Stretch Distance](#stretch-distance) below for configuring or disabling this check
+5. Facing
+	- Paths which exceed desired bounds for facing the body inward or outward are preferred less.
+See [Facing](#facing) below for configuring or disabling this check.
-5. Individual Step Travel Distance
+6. Individual Step Travel Distance
 	- Paths with lower individual step distances are preferred.
 See [Travel Distance](#travel-distance) below for configuring or disabling this check.
-6. Individual Step Travel Speed
+7. Individual Step Travel Speed
 	- Paths with lower individual step speeds are preferred.
 See [Travel Speed](#travel-speed) below for configuring or disabling this check.
-7. Lateral Movement Speed
+8. Lateral Movement Speed
 	- Paths with the least aggressive lateral movement are preferred.
 See [Lateral Tightening](#lateral-tightening) below for configuring or disabling this check.
-8. Arrow Distribution
+9. Arrow Distribution
 	- Paths which more closely match the desired arrow distribution are preferred.
 See [Arrow Weights](#arrow-weights) below for configuring this behavior.

 ## PerformedChart Configuration